92G Culinary Specialist

 TRAINING

-Job training for a Food Service Specialist requires 10 weeks of Basic Combat Training and eight weeks of Advanced Individual Training with on-the-job instructions.
+Job training for a Culinary Specialist requires 10 weeks of Basic Combat Training and eight weeks of Advanced Individual Training with on-the-job instructions.
 Part of this time is spent in the classroom, and part takes place in the field, including practice in food preparation.

-Advanced Individual Training: 8 weeks at Fort Gregg-Adams, VA
+Advanced Individual Training: 8 weeks at Fort Lee, VA

 Some of the skills you'll learn are: